 Church-wide Sunday Night Bible Study

 Learn on Sunday nights at 6:30 p.m. with Pastor Jenn and visiting professors from The Candler Foundry.
-This class will include a lecture style presentation by a biblical scholar followed by a question & answer / discussion session with St. Luke’s pastors and other members of the Candler Foundry team.
-This will kick off each week as St. Lukers will be able to preview and engage with the scriptures throughout the week prior to the Sunday Sermon.
+Class includes a lecture style presentation by a biblical scholar followed by Q&A and discussion.
+This kicks off each week as participants are able to preview and engage with the scriptures throughout the week prior to the Sunday Sermon.
 Classes are Sunday evenings starting at 6:30 p.m. on Zoom.
 Jump in any time!

 A Disciple’s Path

 A program that guides individuals to take the next step in discipleship and become dynamic, engaged followers of Jesus Christ.
 Whether you are new to Christianity or Methodism, interested in deconstructing your faith, or just want to get down to the basics, this class is for you!
-Join Pastor Jenn on Wednesdays from 6:30 to 8:00 p.m. in the Building C, Room 204.
+Join Pastor Jeremy on Wednesdays from 6:30 to 8:00 p.m. in the Building C, Room 206.

 Looking to connect with a group of women but having a tough time with your work schedule?
-Are you an early riser who wants to grow in your faith journey?
-Join us at 7:00 a.m. on Tuesdays mornings at Panera Bread (across the street from St. Luke’s) for fellowship, study, and community starting October 5.
+Are you an early riser who wants to grow your in your faith journey?
+Join us on Tuesday mornings at Panera (across the street from St. Luke’s) for fellowship, study, and community starting February 1 at 7:15 a.m.

 View all ongoing and short-term groups and register by clicking the button below: